espruino/EspruinoDocs/tutorials/Bangle.js Development.md

 Bangle.beep();
 ```

 Will make it beep.

+**Note:** The majority of Bangle.js devices do not contain a piezo speaker,
+but instead use the vibration motor for sound.
+If you received your device
+and it doesn't make a noise when using `Bangle.beep();`, please update
+the `Bootloader` app via the App Loader.

 You'll notice they return promises, so you can chain them:

 ```
 Bangle.buzz().then(() => {